Call/WhatsAppText +1 (302) 613-4617

 • Mendelian genetics problem sets

-• Pedigree analysis and punnett squares
+• Pedigree analysis and Punnett squares

 • Introductory molecular genetics essays

-• Lab reports and chi-square analyses
+• Lab reports with chi-square analysis

 • Plagiarism report included